 If you notice the title closely, you will understand it indicates to the weekend.

 In “Two Days, One Night” (Deux jours, une nuit), the Dardennes brought the novelty in their work out through maintaining a narrative tension in the thrilling social realist drama.
-The film is about Sandra (portrayed by Marion Cotillard), a single mother about to lose her job.
-Either Sandra loses her job as a sacrificial victim of a solar company she works at or her co-workers all get bonuses.
-There are 16 co-workers and Sandra has to convince at least 9 people to vote on her favor to keep the job.
+The film is about Sandra (portrayed by Marion Cotillard), a single mother with a professional conundrum.
+Either Sandra loses her job, a sacrifice by the solar company she works for, or her co-workers all lose their bonuses.
+There are 16 co-workers and Sandra has to convince at least 9 people to vote in her favour of her keeping the job.

-Cotillard portrayed the role of a mother who has everything on the line.
-Sandra goes door-to-door on the weekend and begs her co-workers to keep her in the factory.
+Cotillard plays the role of a mother who has everything on the line.
+Her character goes door-to-door on the weekend and begs her co-workers to keep her in the factory.
 This, added to her anxiety issue, severely pushes her depression symptoms: suffocation, throat-constriction and a troubling addiction to Xanax.
 Her performance is outstanding.
-She portrays her pain and misery in such a way that the viewer must empathize with her.
+Cotillard portrays her pain and misery in such a way that the viewer can but empathize with her.
 More than anyone else, a mother can thoroughly relate to this character.

 Among many award nominations and wins, Marion Cotillard was nominated in the ‘Best Performance by an Actress in a Leading Role’ category at the 87th Academy Awards.